Ashley Bouder

-Ashley Bouder (/'baʊdər/; born December 10, 1983) is an American ballet dancer who is currently a principal dancer at the New York City Ballet.
+Ashley Bouder (/'baʊdər/; born December 10, 1983) is an American ballet dancer; formerly a principal dancer with the New York City Ballet.
 She also founded and currently runs her own project, The Ashley Bouder Project.

 Early life

 Ashley Bouder was born in Carlisle, Pennsylvania.
 She started ballet when she was six, at the Central Pennsylvania Youth Ballet.
 In 1999, she attended the School of American Ballet, and was invited to stay and train at the winter session.

 Career

 New York City Ballet

 Bouder joined the New York City Ballet as an apprentice in June 2000, and was promoted to the corps de ballet four months later.
 She was named a soloist in 2004 and a principal dancer the following year.
 She has danced Balanchine works such as The Nutcracker and Serenade, and new works such as Alexei Ratmansky's Concerto DSCH and Justin Peck's Pulcinella Variations.
-In 2019, she won the Prix Benois de la Danse for dancing the role of Swanida in Coppélia.
+In 2019, she won the Prix Benois de la Danse for dancing the role of Swanilda in Coppélia.

+On 22 January 2025, 20 years after her promotion to principal dancer, Bouder announced her retirement from New York City Ballet.
+She gave her farewell performance in February, dancing the titular role of Firebird by George Balanchine.
+It had been her debut principal role, having first performed it in 2001 whilst still a member of the corps.